Chronic Abdominal Pain and Recurrent Abdominal Pain

 History

 History of present illness should elicit pain location, quality, duration, timing and frequency of recurrence, and factors that worsen or relieve pain (particularly eating or moving bowels).
-A specific inquiry as to whether milk and milk products cause abdominal cramps, bloating, or distention is needed because lactose intolerance is common, especially among people of African, Hispanic, Asian (particularly East Asian countries), and American Indian heritage, with increasing frequency with aging.

-Past medical history should include nature and timing of any abdominal surgery and the results of previous tests that have been done and treatments that have been tried.
+Past medical history should include nature and timing of any abdominal surgery and the results of previous tests that have been performed and treatments that have been tried.
 A medication/drug history should include details concerning prescription and illicit drug use as well as alcohol.

 Physical examination